nroyce7/nroyce7.github.io/index.md

 # Welcome!

 My name is Noah and I'm an undergraduate studying Physics and Applied Mathematics at UW Stout.
 I've dreamed of becoming a scientist since 6 years old and I've known I wanted to study physics since middle school (before that I wanted to become a herpetologist, I still love reptiles though!).
-My current goal is to conduct research in Quantum Computing as it is the intersection of Physics, Mathematics, and Computer Science.
-My other interests in physics are Quantum Mechanics (naturally), Statitical Mechanics, Astrophysics, and Optics.
-Interests outside of physics (as the relate to physics as well as in general) include Machine Learning, Science Communication, Data Science, Mathematical Logic, and 3D Printing.
+My current goal is to conduct research in quantum computing as it is the intersection of physics, mathematics, and computer science with far reaching applications within a variety of fields.
+My other interests in physics are quantum mechanics (naturally), statistical mechanics, astrophysics, and optics.
+Interests outside of physics (as they relate to physics as well as in general) include machine learning, science communication, data science, mathematical logic, and 3d printing.

 ## Optical Vortices